skip to content

 Public Review

-The proposed draft standard is open for public review until February 27, 2026.
+This draft standard completed a 90-day public review period on February 27, 2026.

 Return to the Geospatial Standards webpage